magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 eight handfuls of grass were the eight worldly dhammas – gain and loss, praise and criticism, fame and disrepute, happiness and unhappiness.
-The Buddha, having received this grass, determined to sit on it and enter The action of sitting on the grass was itself samādhi, that is, his mind was above the worldly dhammas, subduing the world until it realized the transcendent.
+The Buddha, having received this grass, determined to sit on it and enter samādhi.
+The action of sitting on the grass was itself samādhi, that is, his mind was above the worldly dhammas, subduing the world until it realized the transcendent.

 The worldly dhammas became like refuse for him, they lost all meaning.
 He sat over them but they didn’t obstruct his mind in any way.
-Demons came to try to overcome him, but he just sat there in samādhi, subduing the world, until finally he became enlightened to the Dhamma and completely defeated That is, he defeated the world.
+Demons came to try to overcome him, but he just sat there in samādhi, subduing the world, until finally he became enlightened to the Dhamma and completely defeated Māra.
+That is, he defeated the world.
 So the practice of developing the path is that which kills defilements.

 People these days have little faith.
 Having practised a year or two they want to get there, and they want to go fast.
 They don’t consider that